Artificial Intelligence: Trends, tools and bloopers

 Automation and security

 Intelligent process automation is a huge positive for many industries, specifically manufacturing and mining.
 It can be used to automate processes within complex environments, reducing risk and improving worker safety and wellbeing.
 These tools also take over the boring and mundane tasks that sit in the background, freeing up human capital to work on more complex and relevant tasks.
-The other arm of this trend is security.
-The automation of security tools and systems, proactive threat detection, intelligent environment analysis – all these factors combine to create a powerful security skillset that doesn’t sleep, learns as it works, and provides companies with much-needed peace of mind.
-At a time when threat actors are using AI to catch the unwary and find vulnerabilities, it’s going to be interesting to see how AI evolves to provide richly layered protection to companies.
+AI is adding intelligence to automation, which is streamlining workflows, reducing errors and delivering rapid insights.
+It’s also changing how workers and companies respond to issues and compliance requirements.

 AI: The tools changing the world of work